zivl/react-workshop/handout/immutablejs-overview.md

 }
 ```

-The following function `_completeTodo()` toggles a todo item from incomplete to completed and vice versa.
+The following function `_completeTodo()` toggles a **todo item** from incomplete to completed and vice versa.
+We can simply do that by going through all TODO items and changing the `selected` property to its opposite boolean value. `List` provides a `map` method which I used to map the selected item from the TODO list.
+Then I used the `set` method to toggle the value of the `selected` property.

 ```js
 _completeTodo(completedTodoIndex) {